 Importantly, as the book of Hebrews points out, for this inheritance to be of any value, the one making the will must first die:

-The very fact that Yahushua died in order to pass on an inheritance left by Yahweh eloahi in the Covenants of Promise to Abraham proves that Yahushua preexisted as one of the eloahi named Yahweh (more specifically, Yahu Yahweh).
-As a result, it was the preexistent Yahushua the messiah (Yahu Yahweh) who personally knew Abraham and left the promise of an inheritance to Abraham and his singular seed (Yahushua).
+The very fact that Yahushua died in order to pass on an inheritance left by Yahweh eloahi (the ruling headship of the eloahim) in the Covenants of Promise to Abraham proves that Yahushua preexisted as one of the eloahi named Yahweh (more specifically, Yahu Yahweh).
+As a result, it was the preexistent Yahushua the messiah (Yahu Yahweh) who personally knew Abraham and left the promise of an inheritance to Abraham and his single seed (Yahushua).

 When all the evidence from Scriptures is considered, there can be no doubt that Yahushua the messiah preexisted as a deity (divine being), the son of the deity, father Yahweh.